jscrane/uC-Makefile/docs/avr.md

 ### avr variables

-- BOARD_CPU: the chip (and clock speed) of the cpu, if required by the chosen board
+- CPU: the chip (and clock speed) of the cpu, if required by the chosen board
 - UPLOAD_VERIFY: -V
 - UPLOAD_VERBOSE: quiet
 - PROGRAM_VERBOSE